-Do party members still matter?
+Do UK political party members still matter?

 Membership fees provide a source of income for the parties.
 Their importance varies from one party to the next.
 In 2014 membership income was 23% of Green Party income, 15% of Labour Party income, 9% of Liberal Democrat Party income but just 2% of Conservative Party income.
 In addition, members raise funds that can be used in local campaigning.

 Over half of voters, in one survey, were impressed by someone from a political party appearing on their doorstep.
 As the public became more disillusioned with national politicians, it is more important for local parties to regain trust by taking up local issues and running campaigns on topics that matter to local people.
 Local parties have been encouraged by the centre to get involved with community organisations.

 The national parties have intervened, though, to ensure that local parties do not pick only white male candidates.
 Labour required many constituencies to chose from an all-women shortlist and David Cameron drew up a central list, which became known as the A list, with more ethnic minority people and women which local parties had to pick from.

 In all the political parties, it is now the members who elect the party leader.
 Labour extended this by allowing supporters and members of affiliated unions to register and also take part in the vote.